Recommended Resources

 - Henriette's Herbal Homepage is one of the oldest and best herbalism websites on the internet.
 Use the search bar and you'll get results from historical texts, curated selections from discussions on herbal email lists over several decades, Henriette's own excellent blog posts, and more.
 She moderates an active email discussion list as well.

 - Medical Herbalism - "A Journal for the Clinical Practitioner", is edited by Paul Bergner, our mentor and friend.
-The North American Institute of Medical Herbalism is the site for his distance learning programs - his recorded classes are the best you can get.
+The North American Institute of Medical Herbalism is the site for his distance learning programs.

 - The Institute for Traditional Medicine is a great resource for info on Traditional Chinese Medicine, as well as Ayurvedic and Western herbalism.